ibm-cloud-docs/monitoring/metrics.md

 Labels are classified as infrastructure labels and metric descriptor lables.
 Each metric has a set of pre-defined labels.
 For custom metrics, you can configure more labels.

-You can use labels to identify and differentiate characteristics of a metric:
+You can use labels to identify and differentiate characteristics of a metric, for example,
 * You can group infrastructure objects into logical hierarchies.
 * You can filter out data.
 * You can split aggregated data into segments.